The complex structure on the six dimensional sphere: Explicit construction

-Our next task is to restrict $J_{ab}$ onto the conjugate orbit (\ref{palya}) and then transfer it to $S^6$.
+Our next task is to construct the deformed conjugate orbit $O'(\Lambda)\subset {\rm G}_2^\C$.
+This will be achieved in two technical steps below.
+First we construct the original conjugate orbit (\ref{palya}) secondly its deformation as defined in (\ref{palya'}).

 Recall the classical fact that ${\rm G}_2$ coincides with the automorphism group of the octonions over the reals; this important fact has not been used so far explicitly.
-Indeed, we will realize $O(\Lambda )\subset{\rm G}_2$ as the subset of inner automorphisms of the octonions.
+We shall identify $O(\Lambda )\subset{\rm G}_2$ with the subset of inner automorphisms of the octonions.
 Let $\OO$ denote the non-associative, unital normed algebra of the octonions (or Cayley numbers) over the reals.
 In the canonical oriented basis $\{\ee_0,\ee_1,\dots,\ee_7\}$ the $\ee_0$ plays the role of the unit hence $\re\OO:=\R\ee_0\subset\OO$ is the real part.
-To be absolutely unambiguous we communicate our convention for octonionic multiplication here:
+To be absolutely unambiguous we communicate our octonionic multiplication convention here: